-The Department of Anthropology offers a B.A. in Anthropology with concentrations in visual anthropology and urban applied anthropology; a B.A. in Interdisciplinary Archaeology; minor programs in cultural anthropology and medical anthropology; an M.A. in anthropology; a Certificate in Visual Anthropology and a Ph.D. in Anthropology.
+The Department of Anthropology offers a B.A. in Anthropology with concentrations in visual anthropology and urban applied anthropology; a B.A. in Interdisciplinary Archaeology; minor programs in cultural anthropology, medical anthropology, folklore and popular culture; an M.A. in anthropology; a Certificate in Visual Anthropology and a Ph.D. in Anthropology.